Replacing Thermostat For The Cooling System on a 2008 Chevrolet Express 1500

 keep the radiator cap off to help relieve any trapped air in the system, best to do this on an incline or with front of the van jacked up or on ramps.

 Turn the car on and let the engine warm up, carefully watch the temp gauge and make sure you are reading a temp for the engine.
-As long as the engine isn't overheating and not warming up at all the thermostat is working correctly
+As long as the engine isn't overheating and warming up the thermostat is working correctly

 Check for leaks, if there are no leaks, torque down the thermostat housing bolts to 18 Ft-Lbs.
 Reattach the air duct and the air filter housing.